Submitty/submitty.github.io/_docs/student/queue.md

 entering the code for that queue.
 If you are unsure which queue you want to join or the code for that queue ask your instructor running that queue.

+If enabled the student may have the option to enter contact information.
+This is too allow the teaching staff to hold office hours remotely

 ### Waiting in the Queue
 ![](/images/queue/queue_waiting.png)